 Editor’s note: Since OLED TVs are a premium display, we have compared OLED only to equally premium LED/LCD TVs armed with similar performance potential.

 A display’s ability to produce deep, dark blacks is arguably the most important factor in achieving excellent picture quality.
 Deeper blacks allow for higher contrast and richer colors (among other things) and, thus, a more realistic and dazzling image.
 When it comes to black levels, OLED reigns as the undisputed champion.

 When it comes to brightness, LED TVs have a considerable advantage.
 LEDs were already good at getting extremely bright, but the addition of quantum dots allows them to get even brighter.
 OLED TVs can get pretty bright, too, and with such dark blacks, contrast is no issue.

-OLED simply blows LED/LCD TV out of the water in terms of response time.
+OLED, with its smaller diodes working as single pixels, simply blows LED/LCD TV out of the water in terms of response time.
+In contrast, the diodes in LED TVs are not only slower, but sit behind the LCD panel and illuminate clusters of pixels, not individual ones.
+This causes an overall slower change between “on” and “off” states.
 In fact, OLED currently offers the fastest response time of any TV technology in use today, making it a clear winner in this regard.

 Winner (for now) LED/LCD